gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fix of tables creating in the database

 = 1.5.7 / 14.03.2017 =
- * Add ability to make the link from part of cell data
+ * Add ability to make the link from the part of cell data
  * Add option for tables import: Append to existing table data
  * Update memory limits for PDF export
- * Optimize displaying of large tables in admin area
+ * Optimize displaying of large tables in the admin area
  * Compress table data keys for saving into database
  * Fix of import table from Google Spreadsheets
  * Fix of formulas: MID()